-Effective July 1, 2021, the Plan's investment fund lineup changed whereby the FRS Money Market Fund, available to members, was replaced with the FRS Stable Value Fund.
+For fiscal year 2022, effective July 1, 2021, the Plan's investment fund lineup changed whereby the FRS Money Market Fund, available to members, was replaced with the FRS Stable Value Fund.
 The changes, approved by the SBA's IAC and Board of Trustees, were made with the objective of providing greater returns for members going forward.